thekondrashov/stuff/README.md

 ## Donation Management

 * [Flattr - Social microdonations](https://flattr.com/) - Flattr is a social microdonation system.
 With it you can easily share money to support things you like, and get support from your fans.

+# Email

+## Email Verification

+* [Email Address Verification Service | Kickbox](https://kickbox.io/) - Determine which email addresses are real and high-quality for free.
+Upload and verify email lists our use our API for Node.js, PHP, Python, and Ruby.
+Kickbox offers 100 free daily verifications.